 The Service Start Time field contains an unsigned integer that specifies (#13488)the anticipated time, in microseconds, when the traffic starts for the associated TID.
 The Service Start Time indicates to the AP the time when the STA expects to exchange frames corresponding to the TID specified in this element.
 The field represents the four lower order octets of the TSF timer (#13488)associated to the link specified in the LinkID field at the start of the anticipated SP.

+The Latest Transmit Offset field specifies the latest offset time within the Service Interval, at which the MSDU transmitter is capable of starting transmit of the MSDUs or A-MSDUs belonging to the traffic flow described by this element, to the anticipated time indicated by the Service Start Time field.
+The Latest Transmit Offset field indicates to the AP the latest transmit offset time to the Service Start Time when the STA expects to exchange frames corresponding to the TID specified in this element.
+The Latest Transmit Offset field is specified as an integer number in the unit of 256 μs.

 The four LSBs of the Service Start Time LinkID field indicates the link identifier that corresponds to the link for which the TSF timer is used to indicate the Service Start Time.
 The four MSBs are reserved.
 This field is present only if the Service Start Time field is present.